 The world is dynamic, and we face evolving variables that affect risk factors for modern slavery.
-In 2021, the Audit and Risk Committee of Convatec's Board of Directors assessed any potential impact of the ongoing COVID-19 pandemic, Brexit, current and forecast global economic conditions and climate change.
-Other than economic conditions, which were adequately taken into consideration in the scenarios applied, the Committee concluded that the impact of these factors was likely to be minimal during the three-year viability period.
+In 2022, the Audit and Risk Committee of Convatec's Board of Directors adjusted Convatec's risk profile to reflect challenges from the macroeconomic environment, including global inflationary cost pressures, the ongoing supply chain and commercial impact of the Russian invasion into Ukraine and the continuing fallout from the COVID-19 pandemic.
+Having considered severe but plausible scenarios that took these factors into consideration (either explicitly or implicitly), the Committee concluded that the Board should have a reasonable expectation that the Group will be able to continue to operate during the three-year viability period to 2025 (inclusive).

-As mentioned above, Convatec reinstated its cross-functional Human Rights Committee in 2021.
-The Committee includes representatives from our Supply Chain, Supplier Quality, Legal, Ethics and Compliance, ESG and Human Resources teams.
+As mentioned above, our cross-functional Human Rights Committee includes representatives from our Supply Chain, Supplier Quality, Legal, Ethics and Compliance, ESG and Human Resources teams.
 Its scope of work includes:

-- Overseeing audits from business partners/third party adherence to our global human rights policies, standards and practices - Review of the annual Modern Slavery Act Statement to support disclosure arrangements - Follow any changes in stakeholder expectations and sharing best practices on Human Rights-related topics to further embed these across the Group and its operations - Commissioning additional activities in furtherance of our global human rights policies, standards and practices that further embed these in our business operations such as education and training of employees and third parties
+- Overseeing audits from business partners/third party adherence to our global human rights policies, standards and practices - Review of the annual Modern Slavery Act Statement to support disclosure arrangements - Follow any changes in stakeholder expectations and sharing best practices on Human Rights-related topics to further embed these across the Group and its operations - Commissioning additional activities in furtherance of our global human rights policies, standards and practices that further embed these in our business operations such as education and training of employees and third parties.